Abbreviation for Received? Definition & Meaning

 Acronym for Received

-Unlike abbreviations, acronyms form new words using the initial letters of a phrase.
-“Received” doesn’t have many direct acronyms, but certain phrases incorporate it in a way that makes sense in context.
+Unlike abbreviations, which shorten words, acronyms create new words using the initial letters of a phrase.
+The word received itself doesn’t have many direct acronyms since it’s a single word.
+However, in certain contexts, phrases that include received might be abbreviated as acronyms.

 25 Acronyms Including Received